My Approach

 Three-Pronged Approach (TTA)

-The client brings what matters to them.
+The person brings what matters to them.

 Tying The Three Together (TTT)